gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-installation-on-artix-linux.md

 sv restart nginx
 ```

-**NOTE**: To check current jicofo users refer to https://github.com/jitsi/jitsi-meet/issues/5625

-## Activate Websockets
+## Websocket Activations

-This part of the installation is done so that the server's load could decrease
+This part of the installation is done in order to decrease server's load.

-and the Jitsi process get faster.
+### Jitsi-Meet Websocket Activation
 Activate websocket on jitsi-meet side.
  ```txtt
 /etc/jitsi-meet/config.js
 ```